ArPiRobot/arpirobot.github.io/docs/ref/projectstructure.md

 === "C++"
     A C++ project includes more than just source files.

     In addition to the code of the project, files for the cmake build system are included.
 This is mainly just `CMakeLists.txt` which defines how to compile the robot program.
-Additionally, there is a file named `arpirobot-cross.cmake` which is used to help cmake fine the cross compiler for the raspberry pi.
-Neither of these files should generally be edited.
+Additionally, there are some files named `arpirobot-toolchain-....cmake` which are used to help cmake fine the cross compiler for the board on the rboot.
+None of these files should generally be edited.

     Aside from the build system there are two folders: `include` and `src`.
 The `include` folder contains header files and `src` contains source files.
 Headers are `.hpp` files and sources are `.cpp` files.
 There is a source and header file for each of `main`, `robot` and `actions`.
 Their uses are detail in more detail below.